How to Make Your Own Kombucha at Home

 Step 8: Store Your Scoby

-Once you use the scoby in the first batch of kombucha, you can use it over and over for future batches.
-After you've brewed a batch, combine the scoby with 1 cup of your freshly brewed kombucha in an airtight container in the fridge until you're ready to make your next batch.
+Once you use the SCOBY in the first batch of kombucha, you can use it over and over for future batches.
+To store it, combine the SCOBY with 1 cup of the kombucha you reserved in an airtight container.
+Put it in the fridge until you're ready to make your next batch (this is called a SCOBY hotel).
 Or, start on the next batch of kombucha right away, starting with Step 2.

 A Note on Kombucha Nutrition